eThird/Tax_calculator/README.md

 # Tax_calculator
 #steps to run this project
-  to  run this follow following steps first downlaod the tax_calculator file second opent the folder in vscode then run the html file in liver server
+  /nto  run this follow following steps first downlaod the tax_calculator file second opent the folder in vscode then run the html file in liver server